syncfusion-content/xamarin-docs/Xamarin/Introduction/SystemRequirements.md

 **Integrated** **Development** **Environment** **for** **Mac**

-Using the following IDE, you will able to develop iOS and Android apps:
+By using the following IDE, you can develop iOS and Android apps:

 * Xamarin Studio

 **Supported** **Platforms**

-Following table lists the platforms supported by our Xamarin.Forms controls.
+The following table lists the platforms supported by our Xamarin.Forms controls.

 <table>
 <tr>